OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 - Feeding Mechanics

 The table below outlines functionality added or changed in each alpha version.

+#### **0.6 - Advanced Feeding**

+- Feeding

+  - Sneak up behind someone and press 'X' to enter Feed mode.
+    - Drain their health to build your own blood supply.
+    - If you drain too much and they die, you lose a little of yourself.
+    - Custom animations (see video!) for feeding between vampire and victim.
+    - Other side effects: Victim can overpower you, triggers crime, builds blood levels

 #### **0.5 - Basic Feeding, Vampire Merchants & Blood Serums**